Colonial Behavioral Health - Yorktown Virginia

 Colonial Behavioral Health - Yorktown, VA

-Colonial Behavioral Health is treatment center located at 3804 George Washington Mem Highway in the 23692 zip code in Yorktown, VA that offers medication assisted substance use treatment.
-It accepts people with co-occurring substance use and mental disorders into its treatment service.
+Colonial Behavioral Health is treatment facility located at 3804 George Washington Mem Highway in the 23692 zip code in Yorktown, VA that offers medication assisted addiction treatment.
+It accepts people with co-occurring substance use and mental disorders into its treatment program.
 Colonial Behavioral Health provides buprenorphine maintenance, methadone/buprenorphine for pain management and naltrexone administration to children and adolescents.
-Some of the treatment approaches used by Colonial Behavioral Health consist of relapse prevention, anger management and brief intervention.
+Some of the treatment approaches used by Colonial Behavioral Health consist of relapse prevention, motivational interviewing and anger management.

 Address: 3804 George Washington Mem Highway, Yorktown, VA 23692